whadafunk/dynoip/dhcpd.md

 If we have some parameters that are the same for multiple hosts we can group host declarations under Group and configure these parameters only once for all the group.

-The last important declaration is the pool, which can be used to differentiate multiple types of hosts under the same subnet.
+Another important declaration is the pool, which can be used to differentiate multiple types of clients under the same subnet.
 You configure specific options for the pool and use allow and deny statements to match clients on specific pool.
 For example you can use allow knonwn-clients, which means that the pool matches only the clients that have matching host declarations in your config.

 *I'm not entirely sure about the correct way to place pool in the config.
 It seems that you can enclose pool inside the subnet declaration,